PoisotLab/ms_metaweb_perspectives/README.md

 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
 Yet, recent results by
-@Saravia2021EcoNet strongly suggest that the local realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
+@Saravia2021EcoNet strongly suggest that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
 This establishes the metaweb structure as the core goal of predictive network ecology, as it is a required information to accurately produce downscaled, local predictions.

 Because the metaweb represents the joint effect of functional, phylogenetic, and